jdisset/biocomp/README.md

 - [ ] Cleaner / shorter train module that uses a more thorough
 config dict (include node remaps and data rebalancing params)

+- [ ] Better batches with padding to get a unique across the whole dict

 - [ ] Improve accuracy of xp training
 	- [ ] Try more complex transcription / translation equations